niekveldhuis/compass/2_4_Data_Acquisition_BDTNS/2_4_0_Data_Acquisition_BDTNS.md

 The [BDTNS][] data can be downloaded by hand through the [Search](http://bdtns.filol.csic.es/index.php?p=formulario_urIII) option in the Catalogue & Transliterations drop-down menu.
 One can search by a variety of criteria (including word and grapheme strings) and then download the search results by clicking on the Export button.
 The export page provides options for the types of information to include (various types of meta-data and/or transliterations).
 By searching for a blank string one may export the entire data set.
 The export yields two files: one for the meta-data and one for the  transliterations, both in raw text (`.txt`) format.

+NOTE: At this point in time (August 2025), the EXPORT button of [BDTNS][] is no longer available.
+The present chapter, therefore, will work with a legacy data set that is dated 2021.

 ## 2.4.1.1 Vertical TABs

 The [BDTNS][] transliteration files use "vertical TABs", represented by ^K, \v, or \x0b (depending on which editor is used for reading the file).
 These "vertical TABS" are inserted between lines that belong to the same document; the regular newline character is used to separate one document from the next.
 Because of those vertical tabs, the following code will lead to somewhat problematic results: